natalieagus/50033/docs/01-newborns/basics.md

 The overarching goal of our labs is to recreate basics this classic platform game: **Super Mario Bros** step by step while learning Unity's features along the way.
 We will try to rebuild [World 1-1](<https://www.mariowiki.com/World_1-1_(Super_Mario_Bros.)>) as closely as possible, although due to constraints of time, some features may be omitted.
 We then discuss a few technical details in depth: such as game and asset management, events, and callbacks.

+> If you've never played this game before, [give it a try before proceeding](https://supermarioplay.com).

 ## Unity Basics: The Scene

 ### GameObject